Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-06-10 00:26:32
+Last Updated: 2025-06-11 00:26:34

-Good Actions Are A Guard Against The Blows Of Adversity.
+The Miracle Is Not That We Do This Work, But That We Are Happy To Do It.

-By Abu Bakr
+By Mother Teresa